 What Is Resource Planning?

-Resource planning organizes, identifies and lists the resources required to complete a project successfully.
-Resources are assets that are required to execute a project; a resource is a broad category and includes equipment, tools, supplies, materials, time and people.
+Resource planning is the process of forecasting the resources required to complete a project.
+This includes cost estimations, determining how resources will be acquired and making a schedule to allocate them.
+A project resource is a broad category and includes equipment, tools, supplies, materials, time and people.

 A proper resource plan will map out the exact quantities of the necessary storable resources (such as cash) and non-storable resources (like machinery or labor).
 Considerations made during resource planning factor greatly into the scheduling and budgeting of projects.